The aim of user research in the discovery phase is to find out:

 From these activities you’ll typically get:

 - a journey map that describes your users’ current experience

 - descriptions of different types of users (for example, personas)

 - sets of needs for different types of users

-You’ll have done enough research when you understand the different kinds of people who use your service and what they need from it, including those with support and access needs.
+You’ll have done enough research when you understand the different kinds of people who use your service and what they need from it, including those with disabilities and support needs.

 Involve the team